yezhihong/SoLID-DVMP/analysis/README.md

 ```js
 ./Missing_Mass
 ```
- * Step#5 (incomplete): in ./makebin/, Bin the MC data in each t or tp bin futher in (Phi, PhiS) bin.
-Using the python code to make some plottings of the projected asymmetries
+ * Step#5: in ./makebin/, Bin the MC data in each t or tp bin futher in (Phi, PhiS) bin, calculate the sum of asymmetries for comparision, and also calcualte the goodness of the fit to check the quality.
+Output both histograms and data files for plottings.
+(Note: for up quark, I flip the polarization sign for polarization-down instead of rotating phiS since we compare the same phiS values)
  ```js
     ./makebin
     notebook AsymFit_Binned.ipynb